jacobemery/linux1-ansible-lab/instructions/6_automate_restore.md

             name: restore
             tasks_from: restore_from_backup.yaml
 ```
-* Note that this playbook is not yet ready to be run.
+* Note: this playbook is not yet ready to be run.
 Testing it now will cause an error.
 * So what did we just add?
-* Two tasks to help us test if the website is working, and to restore it from the backup if those tests fail.
+* You added two tasks to help test if the website is working, and to restore it from the backup if those tests fail.
 * Notice the `block` and `rescue` lines?
 If any of the tasks in the `block` fail, it will execute the `rescue` section; otherwise it will not run the `rescue` section.
-* Notice how I said 'any of the tasks in the block' but we seem to only have one task in this block, so what's going on here?
+* Did you notice 'any of the tasks in the block' but we seem to only have one task in this block, right?
+So what's going on here?
 ## Ansible Roles
 * This `include_role` module is special because it is nesting additional tasks that will come from the 'restore' role.
 * `Roles` help us to organize tasks into functional groups.
 Roles are usually created if those tasks need to be run in several different playbooks which all need the same set of tasks completed.